aidatapros/analyticsprojectstartup/README.md

 - ✅ Should Have: Important requirements that should be considered.
 - ✅ Could Have: Desirable requirements that could be implemented if resources allow.
 - ✅ Won't Have: Requirements that are explicitly excluded from the current scope.

+When we know our data requirements, our work begins in the Data Preparation stage as the key component of effort to get right before we move onto creating a concise and flexible Data Model.
+Power Query Editor is where you will spend time shaping the data into the right structure.
+Then in the Power BI Desktop Model editor is where you define the model - Relationships between the tables, Storage mode for Tables and Calculations.
+This all needs to be right before we create visuals.
+Access to data is always the first challenge and usually begins with a high level discussion with those who are already using those data sources.
+Testing the connection works and ensuring you have access to the correct data is the first step in data preparation phase.
+This can inform or help articulate requirements and when used with a data dictionary, will help determine the precise specification of where you need to source your data from.

+3. Data Requirements

 Update this table with your project's specific requirements and priorities.